provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.reward.v1.ActionTransferDelegations"></a>

 ### ActionTransferDelegations
-accounts for transfer from accounts that have active delegations
+accounts that have made transfers, from accounts that have active delegations
+rule: ActionTransferDelegations "When transfer has occurred and the account has an active delegation, give it a share of the rewards pool, assuming it has not gone over max value and is above a min value" {

 | Field | Type | Label | Description |